daniel-molina/visualequation/HACKING.md

 *Subequations* are always **sublists**.

-Since an equation must always be valid, when an operator is introduced and the user has not yet specified one or more arguments, they are set to the special symbol *NEWARG*, which is represented by a small square when displayed.
+Since an equation must always be valid, when an operator is introduced and the user has not yet specified one or more of its parameters, they are set to the special symbol *VOID*, which is represented by a small square when displayed.

-To give special properties to symbols, 0-args operators are considered.
+To give special properties to symbols, 0-args operators are considered in the implementation, but they are considered symbols in this formalism.

 ### Format
 Visual Equation uses a flat list of primitives to represent an equation.
-The format is equivalent to Polish Notation:
+The format is similar to Polish Notation:

-> An operator always precedes its arguments.
+> An operator always precedes its parameters.

 To describe the format of an subequation, consider the action **extend a list L with subequation S**.